-Pic Blanc is a high mountain peak at an elevation of 2.665m (8,743ft) above the sea level, located in the Encamp parish of Andorra, lying on the border with France.
+Pic Blanc d’Envalira is a high mountain peak at an elevation of 2.665m (8,743ft) above the sea level, located in the Encamp parish of Andorra, near the border with France.